sbrl/Pepperminty-Wiki/docs/07-Writing-Modules.md

 Variable				| Description
 ------------------------|------------------------------------------
+`$version`              | The current version of Pepperminty Wiki `$commit`               | The git commit that the current version of Pepperminty Wiki was built from.
 `$env`					| An object that contains a _bunch_ of useful information about the current request.
 `$env->page`			| The current page name.
 `$env->page_filename`   | The filename that the current page is stored in.